 The economic and ease-of-management incentive of an available municipal sewer, combined with the new 2022 Measure D regulations that provide for an increase in floor area for agricultural businesses, may also provide enough incentive for those several mid-sized and large wineries in Livermore Valley (i.e., those producing more than several thousand cases of wine per year) to expand their operations.
 Expansion of existing wineries could increase demand for more Livermore grapes, provide additional visitor-serving amenities and activities, and help increase the volume of direct to consumer sales of Livermore Valley wine.
-These factors may also benefit Livermore's two largest wineries (Concanon and Wente) by providing an additional option for disposal of their process water, easing certain regulatory obligations, and enabling them to maintain their focus on superior wine-making rather than waste disposal.

 An additional economic benefit that an available municipal sewer line may provide is the economic incentive needed to attract new wineries, especially new mid- to larger-sized wineries.
-As noted above, wineries are capital-intensive businesses and the new State Winery Discharge Order will result in additional capital costs and management costs for winery operations statewide.
+As noted above, wineries are capital-intensive businesses, and the new State Winery Discharge Order will result in additional capital costs and management costs for winery operations statewide.
 Those locations where a municipal sewer line is an available option for the disposal of winery process water will become increasingly in demand for those winery businesses seeking to establish new operations.
 The Livermore sewer line extension may become an economic development opportunity to realize an entirely new market for Livermore grapes, as well as new business operations that are large enough to support national distribution and marketing of Livermore wines to a much broader consumer audience.